SumeshiPosted on October 21st, 2006 · Post a comment »

 Tim - Good point… I’ll change that as soon as I can.
 I just reread what I wrote, and realized that it is rather confusing!
 That should be changed by the end of this weekend… so sorry for the confusion!!!!

-Ok, it’s been fixed!
+Ok, it’s been fixed! π

-But thank you for clarifying.
+No worries — perhaps I was the only one confused! π But thank you for clarifying.
 I LOVE your site, and my mouth waters everytime I’m here.
 And now I’m all set to take the plunge, thanks to you.
 (I tried making sushi like, um, 15 years ago, and all I remember was cooked rice scattered all over counter, squishing out of one end, nori tearing — it wasn’t pretty.
 Let’s hope I’m less of a clod now.)

 I was just reading through this again now that I’ve made my rice for the first few time in between the holidays…and I don’t see anyone mention that you need to wash the rice before cooking.